Build Your Immunity with Simple Immune Boosting Habits

 One thing is clear, though: moderate exercise is beneficial for your immune system.
 One study says it “seems to exert a protective effect.”
 Being in better shape helps with overall health, so your immune system benefits, too.
 And the movement aids blood flow and helps immune cells migrate throughout your body.

-Help Your Immune System with Good Hygiene
+Help Your Immune System with Good Hygiene and Cleanliness

 You’re frequently told to wash your hands.
 And it’s for good reason.
 This tip doesn’t build your immunity or directly boost your immune system.
 But it will help you stay healthy, so it’s worth mentioning.